AROW Logo.JPG

 Timetable

-We’ve yet to finalise the music we’ll be playing at the 2024 course but you’re welcome to take a look at the outline timetable to get a sense of event.
-Please bear in mind that the format of this year’s course is temporarily different to that of previous ones, but with a full timetable on both days there will be very nearly as much playing time as at previous courses.
+We’ve yet to finalise the music we’ll be playing at the 2026 course but you’re welcome to take a look at a timetable from a previous course to get a sense of the event.

 Which instruments are needed?